How to Transfer a Certificate of Origin 2026: Step-by-Step Guide

 MCO document with white-out correction fluid - critical mistake that voids the certificate

 We see hundreds of MCOs a month.
-Here are the most common reasons they get rejected.
+Here are the most common reasons they get rejected and how long each one delays your registration.

 Never, ever use correction fluid (White-Out) on an MCO.

 If you write the wrong name or date, do not scratch it out.
 Do not paint over it.
-A defaced MCO is void.
-You will have to go back to the manufacturer for a duplicate.
+A defaced MCO is void in Florida, Texas, Louisiana, and California, with most other states following the same rule by practice.
+You will have to go back to the manufacturer for a duplicate, which is the 7 to 10 business day delay covered in the duplicate section above.

 Solution: If you make a mistake, stop.
 Call us.
 There are specific affidavits (Statement of Fact) that can sometimes correct a minor error, but let the experts handle it.